 When you pair a 2nd or subsequent device (the headset has pairing information for other devices), press and hold the button for about 7 seconds.

 Make sure that the indicator flashes blue and red alternately after you release the button.
-You hear voice guidance “BLUETOOTH pairing”.
+You will hear a voice guidance “BLUETOOTH pairing”.

-If passkey (*) input is required on the display of the BLUETOOTH device, input “0000.”
+If passkey (*) input is required on the display of the computer, input “0000.”

-*A Passkey may be called a “Passcode,” a “PIN code,” or a “Password.”
+*A Passkey may be called “Passcode,” “PIN code,” or “Password.”